dbuenzli/remat/doc/api.md

 Clients that render resources to end users should allow them to bookmark them with good URIs expressed relative to the base URI `$B`.
-With Luigi's default server, these URI do not correspond to anything on the server, they should silently redirect to the html document defining the interface, the client will then analyse the URI and make the appropriate calls on the API to render the contents of the URI.
+With Remat's default server, these URI do not correspond to anything on the server, they should silently redirect to the html document defining the interface, the client will then analyse the URI and make the appropriate calls on the API to render the contents of the URI.

 This section defines the mapping between end-user visible URIs and corresponding actions that should be taken.
-Luigi's default web client implements this mapping.
+Remat's default web client implements this mapping.
 On the server everything under `$B` but `$B/api/` must silently redirect to `$B/api/ui/main.html`.